4 Bedroom Home in Mocksville - $263,990

 Come check out this BEAUTIFUL NEW 2-Story Home in the Charleston Ridge Community!
-The desirable Essex Plan boasts an open design encompassing the Living, Dining, and Kitchen spaces.
+The Essex Plan boasts an open design throughout the Living, Dining, and Kitchen.
 The Kitchen features gorgeous cabinets, granite countertops, and Stainless-Steel Steel Appliances (Including Range with a Microwave hood and Dishwasher).
 On the 1st floor, there is a flex room and a half bathroom.
 All other bedrooms, including the primary suite, are on the 2nd floor.
 The primary suite has a private bath, dual vanity sinks, and a walk-in closet.
 The other three bedrooms contain a walk-in closet and share a secondary full-sized bath.
-This desirable plan also includes additional loft space and a Walk-in Laundry room.
+This plan also includes additional loft space and a Walk-in Laundry room.

 4 Bedroom Home in Mocksville - $263,990